Inlets of the Grizzly ‐ the Great Bear Rainforest Boat Tours in Spring

-Choose from our 6 or 8 or 9 day cruises to Inlets of the Grizzly — the Great Bear Rainforest in Spring aboard our 54 foot ship Great Bear II
+Choose from our 6-, 8-, or 9-day cruises to Inlets of the Grizzly-the Great Bear Rainforest in Spring aboard our 54-foot ship Great Bear II

 OUR SMALL GROUP SIZES ARE BEST FOR WILDLIFE VIEWING

 Ocean Adventures' small group sizes (of 2 to 5 guests on scheduled trips and up to 6 on Private charters) provide our guests with the best wildlife viewing and safety.
-Our small group sizes mean we are making the least possible impact on the lands we visit, the wildlife we view and the First Nations Peoples who inspire us, something that is extremely important to us.
-Our small group sizes ensure our guests the most intimate experiences with nature and our photographers the best opportunities... our guests are never just part of a crowd.
+Our small group sizes mean we are making the least possible impact on the lands, wildlife, and the First Nations people we encounter on our Great Bear Rainforest Boat Tours.
+Our small group sizes ensure our guests the most intimate experiences with nature and our photographers the best opportunities-our guests are never just part of a crowd.

 FOCUS OF "INLETS OF THE GRIZZLY ~ the GREAT BEAR RAINFOREST in Spring

-You will have opportunities to witness one of North America's most misunderstood carnivores, the Grizzly Bear, as they come to feast on the protein rich sedge grass, early salmon berries and roots from plants such as the skunk cabbage.
+On our west coast British Columbia Grizzly tours, you will have opportunities to witness one of North America's most misunderstood carnivores, the Grizzly Bear, as they come to feast on the protein rich sedge grass, early salmon berries, and roots from plants such as the skunk cabbage.
 If would like to witness the tenderness of these great bears with their cubs, this is the trip for you!

 The many species of birds that also come to these river estuaries at this time of year, to nest and raise their young are sure to impress you and warm your heart.
 There is nothing like the sight of baby Mergansers or Golden Eyes riding on the back of their mother or the amazing colours of Harlequin Ducks or trying to capture the elusive Marbled Murrelet with your camera!